 Simplify removes every other point from selected polygons, except it skips over any point where the angle changes by more than 30°.
 The removed points are 'exploded' so that you can see what is being done.
 This is useful for removing unwanted points on polygons created with the Freehand tool or after using Squiggle.
-Squiggle is optimized for a 600 dpi PostScript printer, but it will create more points than will show on a QuickDraw printer or plotter.
+Squiggle is optimized for a 600 dpi PostScript printer, but it will create more points than will show on some basic printers.
 In general, you will find that you can run Simplify twice on objects that have been squiggled.